Imran Khan under fire after Pakistan rupee falls more than 70% - ExBulletin

 While Islamabad blamed external reasons for this economic mess, the majority of Pakistanis believe that the current situation is due to the mismanagement of government policies.

 “The country’s economic challenges have increased exponentially and now they are hitting the country from almost every corner.
-Significant reforms are the need of the day but it does not seem to be the priority as the government so far has been preoccupied with issues other than the economy, “he said.
+Important reforms are the necessity of the day, but it does not seem to be the priority because the government so far has been concerned with issues other than the economy, ”he said.

 The value of a country’s currency also reflects the stability of political and monetary policies, which attract investment.
 Global economic growth and the influx of investment – foreign and domestic – are essential to strengthen the currency.
 But now, with the brutal murder of a Sri Lankan citizen hired by a sports equipment factory in Punjab province headlines, things are getting worse for the Khan government.